 Complaints policy and procedures

-British School of Marketing International is dedicated to delivering quality teaching and pastoral care to current and future students.
-Since each one of our student’s experiences is vital to our growth process, we take every complaint very seriously to improve the quality of teaching and pastoral care to enhance the experience of our students at BSMI.
-This means having a clear, fair, and efficient procedure for dealing with any complaints from parents of registered students, host families or general complaints against the school so that any issues that arise can be dealt with as swiftly and effectively as possible.
+British School of Marketing International aims to deliver good teaching and support to current and future students.
+Since each one of our student’s experiences is important for our growth, every complaint is important to us to make the quality of teaching and support of the experience of our students better at BSMI.
+This means having a clear, fair, and easy way of helping students with any problems faced by parents of students, host families or general problems against the school so that any problems can be answered quickly

 - Disciplinary issues relating to members of staff

 Each of these follows its own process of complaints and appeals, which are outlined in their relevant policies.

 If a child (under 18) or someone is worried about a physical, sexual or dangerous problem to a child, the school may tell the child protection agencies.
 If a real problem is discovered and an official investigation is needed, the official decision will be more important than the decision of BSMI and explained in this document.
 If the complaint is linked to a member of staff reporting a problem to the child protection agencies, the college will decide if the member of staff was right to report this to the child protection agencies based on evidence according to safeguarding policies.

 For more information about how BSMI protects students, please read our child protection and safeguarding policy.
 The safeguarding policy can be found at the following link: Child protection and safeguarding policy

 If your problem is about a member of staff, you should write to the member of staff, and arrange a meeting to discuss the problem. with the DSL Tracie Panesar-Dower for safeguarding problems or Managing Director / Director of Studies Miss Duygu Cevik or College Director Joe Gillespie for non-safeguarding problems.